Art Director, Location Scout & Location Manager Jobs

 What Do You Think?

 A location scout is a glamorous job, but the pay is not all that great.
-On the average, they make around 52 thousand a year in the Los Angeles area.
+On the average, a location scout, who is an all independent contractor, makes around 52 thousand a year in the Los Angeles area.
 In New York, a really good location scout will make around 67 thousand a year.
-In San Francisco, a good scout will make 66 thousand a year.
-These are all independent contractor positions.
-Location scouts who work for a production company will make about half of what an independent contractor.
+In San Francisco, a decent scout will make 66 thousand a year.
+Location scouts who work for a production company will make about half of what an independent contractor, but working for a production company guarantees a steady paycheck.

 Scout to Manager

 Some location scouts stay with the production after scouting and become the location manager for the production.
-The reason for this is because a lot of times a location scout will help with permits and other civil regulations for the production even before the production starts filming.
-Since the location scout is familiar with the locations and permits, it makes sense that the production company hires them on for location manager.
+The reason for this is because a lot of times a location scout will help with permits and other city regulations for the production even before the production starts filming.
+Since the location scout is familiar with the locations and permits, it makes sense that the production company keeps them on the payroll.

-Some have reported on the Internet that location scouts travel around the world.
-If they work for a production company, then yes, that could be true.
-Most location scouts work in the area they live; particularly if they are independent contractors.
-One particular scout worked the Northern California area and rarely traveled.
-He would only travel if a former client asked him to scout for a production outside of his jurisdiction, but that was very rare.
-It would be more fortuitous for the production company to hire a local scout in the area they were planning to film because the local scout knows more about the area than a scout traveling into the area.
+Some report on the Internet that location scouts travel around the world.
+If they work for a production company, of course, that could be true.
+But, most location scouts work in the area they live.
+Particularly if they are independent contractors, they work the region near them home.
+One particular scout who works the Northern California area rarely travels.
+He only traveled if a former client asked him to scout for a production outside of his jurisdiction, but that was very rare.
+It would be financially easier for a production company to hire a local scout in the area they were planning to film because the local scout knows more about the area than a scout traveling into the area.

 There are times when a production company cannot hire a local scout because one is not available in the area.
 Then, it would make sense to hire one the company has worked with before since they have an established rapport and work ethic.